Why Amelia Island Is One of Florida's Hidden Gems

 Amelia Island feels like a world apart, but Florida's northernmost barrier island is actually quite easy to get to.

 It's less than a six-hour drive from Charlotte, Atlanta or Miami, with I-95 bringing travelers almost to the island's doorstep.
-If you're flying, the Jacksonville airport is just 30 minutes away with Southwest recently adding flights from St. Louis and Washington, D.C. and JetBlue starting nonstop routes from Los Angeles and Raleigh-Durham.
+If you're flying, the Jacksonville airport is just 30 minutes away, and 35 US gateways offer direct flights.

 The weather has year-round appeal